New Timer Integrations, Edge Browser Support and Firefox Add-on Rewrite

 With this release, we've added Microsoft Edge browser to TMetric platform coverage.

 The development of the Edge add-on was a long and sometimes dirty process.
-After the initial research, we have to suspend the development for a couple of months.
+After the initial research, we had to suspend the development for a couple of months.
 The reason was a blocking bug in the Edge API.
-Somewhere along the way we've found a way to crash Edge just by typing a few symbols in the development console.
+Somewhere along the way we found a way to crash Edge just by typing a few symbols in the development console.

 The add-on publishing process revealed another odd thing.
 Microsoft requires a link to the Chrome version of the browser add-on to approve the extension on their side.

 It looks like they don't want add-ons developed exclusively for Edge browser.